CAMeL-Lab/gender-rewriting/rewrite/joint/README.md

  ## Evaluation:
 After running the inference, all of the systems outputs will be in `logs/multi_user_side_constraints_newdb_clean_train` and `logs/multi_user_newdb_clean_train`. `logs/multi_user_newdb_clean_train` has the outputs of the `Joint+Morph` system and `logs/multi_user_side_constraints_newdb_clean_train` has the outputs of both `Joint+Side Constraints` and `Joint+Side Constraints+Morph`.
 Files ending with `inf` indicate that the inference was done using greedy decoding and files ending with `beam` indicate that the inference was done using beam search.</br>

 To run the M<sup>2</sup> scorer and BLEU evaluation, you would need to run `sbatch/run_eval_norm_joint.sh`.
-Make sure to set the `DECODING` variable to `inf/beam` to switch between evaluating greedy and beam decoding outputs, respectively.
+Make sure to set the `DECODING` variable to `inf/beam` to switch between evaluating greedy and beam decoding outputs, respectively.</br>
+Note: All of our evaluation was done in Alif/Ya/Ta-Marbuta normalized space using the `utils/normalize.py` script.
+This script was used to generated the `*norm` files in `logs/*`.